spinningideas/typeorm-poc/ReadMe.md

 To get started perform the following steps:

-### 1) install PostGres
+### 1) Install PostgreSQL

+Go to downloads section and select the latest version (13.2 as of 4/2021) for your operating system

 https://www.postgresql.org/download/

-### 2) Create PostGres database to use in this POC along with user that has permissions to modify and access the database
+### 2) Create PostgreSQL database to use in this POC along with user that has permissions to modify and access the database

 - After installing locally you should have database server
 - Create an empty database named "typeorm_poc"